plerk/legacy-Alien-Libarchive/README.md

 Internet, build and install it.

-If you set the environment variable ALIEN\_LIBARCHIVE to 'share', this distribution will ignore any system libarchive found.
+If you set the environment variable ALIEN\_LIBARCHIVE to 'share', this distribution will ignore any system libarchive found, and build from source instead.
+This may be desirable if your operating system comes with a very old version of libarchive and an upgrade path for the system libarchive is not possible.

 ## Requirements